cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 | BLS12-381 G1 | BLS12381G1\_XMD:SHA-256\_SSWU\_RO\_ BLS12381G1\_XMD:SHA-256\_SSWU\_NU\_ | {{suites-bls12381}} |
 | BLS12-381 G2 | BLS12381G2\_XMD:SHA-256\_SSWU\_RO\_ BLS12381G2\_XMD:SHA-256\_SSWU\_NU\_ | {{suites-bls12381}} |

+Suites that use nonuniform encodings MUST NOT be used in protocols whose security analysis relies on a random oracle.
+Moreover, applications that use nonuniform encodings SHOULD carefully analyze the security implications of using such an encoding.
+When the required encoding is not clear, applications SHOULD use a random oracle for security.

 ## Implementing a hash-to-curve suite {#suites-howto}